absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 When the migrations are run, you have a database schema ready to be used for insertion.
 To quickly insert fake data in your database, the `src/database/seeds/DatabaseSeeder.js` class may come in help.
-This class will be run with the `db:seed` command and this class can, and should, run other seeders.
+This class will be run with the `db:seed` command, and this class can, and should, run other seeders.

 A seeder only has the `seed` method, unlike the migrations with `up` and `down`.
 When running a seeder, insertion of fake records in the database can be done.